anuket-project/anuket-specifications/doc/ref_impl/cntt-ri2/chapters/chapter01.rst

 Structure of the document
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The document first consolidates the requirements that need to be addressed by this RI in `Chapter 2 <./chapter02.md>`__. `Chapter 3 <./chapter03.md>`__ then details the requirements that need to be met in order for anyone to be able to install the RI, whether that be into a community lab, their own corporate or personal lab or some other environment such as CNF Testbed or a public cloud provider.
-An operational runbook is documented in `Chapter 4 <./chapter04.md>`__ to aid the deployment of the RI into a chosen environment and includes step-by-step instructions for a selection of installers as well as steps on how to validate the deployment.
-Finally, `Chapter 5 <./chapter05.md>`__ is a placeholder to allow the documentation of any gaps found during the development of this document and the associated artifacts.
+The document first consolidates the requirements that need to be addressed by this RI in :ref:`chapters/chapter02:Reference Implementation Requirements`. :ref:`chapters/chapter03:Requirements for Labs` then details the requirements that need to be met in order for anyone to be able to install the RI, whether that be into a community lab, their own corporate or personal lab or some other environment such as CNF Testbed or a public cloud provider.
+An operational runbook is documented in :ref:`chapters/chapter04:Operational Runbook` to aid the deployment of the RI into a chosen environment and includes step-by-step instructions for a selection of installers as well as steps on how to validate the deployment.
+Finally, :ref:`chapters/chapter05:Gap Analysis and Development` is a placeholder to allow the documentation of any gaps found during the development of this document and the associated artifacts.

 Terminology
 ~~~~~~~~~~~

-Terminology in this document will follow `Anuket Terminology <../../../common/glossary.md>`__.
+Terminology in this document will follow :doc:`common/glossary`.

 Scope
 -----